Do Chinese models speak Chinese languages?: Abstract

 \section{Abstract}

 The release of top-performing open-weight LLMs has cemented China's role as a leading force in AI development.
 Do these models support languages spoken in China?
-Or do they speak the same languages as Western models?
+Or do they support the same languages as models developed in the United States or in Europe?
 Comparing multilingual capabilities is important for two reasons.
 First, language ability provides insights into pre-training data curation, and thus into resource allocation and development priorities.
-Second, China has a long history of explicit language policy, varying between inclusivity of minority languages and a Mandarin-first policy.
-To test whether Chinese LLMs today reflect an agenda about China's languages, we test performance of Chinese and Western open-source LLMs on Asian regional and Chinese minority languages.
-Our experiments on Information Parity and reading comprehension show Chinese models' performance across these languages correlates strongly (r=0.93) with Western models', with the sole exception being better Mandarin.
-Sometimes, Chinese models cannot identify languages spoken by Chinese minorities such as Kazakh and Uyghur, even though they are good at French and German.
-These results provide a window into current development priorities, suggest options for future development, and indicate guidance for end users.
+Second, Chinese model developers need to navigate the tension between serving a linguistically diverse population domestically, and optimizing for globally visible benchmarks that are predominantly English.
+We investigate Chinese model developers' priorities through a comparative study of Chinese-developed and Western-developed open-weight LLMs, on 21 language variants including Asian regional, Chinese, and European languages.
+Our experiments on Information Parity and reading comprehension show Chinese models' performance across these languages correlates strongly (r=0.93) with their Western counterparts, with the sole exception being better Mandarin.
+Chinese-developed models are good at French and German, but they sometimes cannot identify languages spoken by Chinese minorities such as Kazakh and Uyghur.
+Overall, all open-weight LLMs we study have a similar multilingual performance profile, despite the diverse linguistic and cultural contexts the model developers operated within.
+We interpret the homogenization as consistent with the influence of global benchmarking practices and shared training resources.
+Rather than treating current language support as inevitable, our results highlight multilingual development as a space of prioritization and trade-offs, with implications for model developers, policymakers, and users.